wp-plugins/jsl3-facebook-wall-feed/readme.txt

     }

 Change the number in front of "px" to one that fits for you.

+= How do I adjust the height of the Facebook Wall Feed? =

+To adjust the height of the Facebook Wall Feed add the following to the bottom of the style sheet on the settings page for the plugin:

+    /* Adjust height */
+    #facebook_status_box
+    {
+        height: 500px;
+    }
+    #facebook_status_box #facebook_canvas
+    {
+        height: 460px;
+    }

+Change the numbers in front of "px" to ones that fits for you.
+Try to keep the height in #facebook_status_box about 40px greater than the height in
+#facebook_canvas if you are keeping the 'Facebook Status' box at the top of the
+feed.

+= Why is there so much space at the bottom of my page where the plugin is located? =

+To remove the space at the bottom of your page add the following to the bottom of the style sheet on the settings page for the plugin:

+    /* Remove extra space */
+    #facebook_status_box #facebook_canvas .fb_post .fb_commLink .fb_likes .tooltip
+    {
+        position: static !important;
+        padding: 0 0 0 18px !important;
+        opacity: 1 !important;
+        filter: alpha(opacity=1) !important;
+    }

 = Why do comments look so bad? =